 Macrophages (meaning “big eaters” in Greek) are an important type of white blood cell.
 They patrol the body, eating up foreign invaders and dead cells.
 They also help to alert other immune cells to the presence of infections.

 Macrophages can be stirred into action by a small sugar-coated protein (glycoprotein) called Gc-MAF, short for Gc Macrophage Activating Factor, which is produced by the body.
-But the production of Gc-MAF is blocked by an enzyme called Nagalase (alpha-N-acetylgalactosaminidase), produced by many cancers.
+But it’s thought that the production of Gc-MAF is blocked by an enzyme called Nagalase (alpha-N-acetylgalactosaminidase), produced by many cancers.
 This is one of the mechanisms that helps tumours evade the immune system.

 Yamamoto’s theory is that injecting cancer patients with Gc-MAF should activate their macrophages to fight the cancer.
 He tested it back in 1997 in a paper published in the journal Cancer Research, showing that injecting Gc-MAF into mice transplanted with cancer cells could improve their survival from around 16 days to around 35.